WowOpenBox/website/index.md

 Welcome to WowOpenBox.org the hub for truly Open Source and Blizzard rules compliant World of Warcraft MultiBoxing/Dual-Boxing!

-We just started this effort Mid November 2020!
+We started this effort Mid November 2020 and already have dozens of ever improving feature-full releases and many happy users.

 Join the conversation through GitHub, make or help prioritize [issues](https://github.com/WowOpenBox/WowOpenBox/issues/), PRs, or [Discord](https://discord.gg/SMGvEeb)

-First functional [release](https://github.com/WowOpenBox/WowOpenBox/releases) was on November 22nd 2020!
+The first of many functional [release](https://github.com/WowOpenBox/WowOpenBox/releases) was on November 22nd 2020!

 Participate and let's make this the best tool for multiboxing (in addition to being the only Open Source one).